MurageKabui/PhoneDo/Examples/README.md

 On PhoneDo, if you navigate to `Script Editor` > `Help` > `Demo Scripts`, it will open this directory in an in-app browser.
-Clicking on a script will prompt opening in PhoneDo's IDE.
+Clicking on a script will prompt opening it in PhoneDo's IDE.